-Education: Base-year provincial/local spending on elementary and secondary education is calculated using data from Statistics Canada's Summary of Public School Indicators for the Provinces and Territories, 2005/06 to 2009/10.
+Education: Base-year provincial/local spending on elementary and secondary education is calculated using data from Statistics Canada's Summary of Public School Indicators for the Provinces and Territories (2005/06 to 2009/10).
 Base-year spending on postsecondary education comes from Statistics Canada (CANSIM, table 385-0001).
 Provincial populations aged 4 to 17 and 18 to 24 drive provincial spending on elementary and secondary students respectively.
 We multiply these populations by our indexes of service intensity.
 The population under 17 drives the federal Canada Education Saving Grant, while the population aged 18 to 24 and service intensity drive federal grants to postsecondary students.
 We multiply these by an unchanging index of transfer intensity.

-Elderly benefits: Base-year federal spending numbers are from the public accounts; base-year provincial spending is from Statistics Canada's Social Policy Simulation Database and Model (SPSD/M), Release 21.0 (responsibility for use and interpretation rests with the authors).
-As just noted, provincial payments assume the same time path of service or transfer intensity for provincial elderly populations.
+Elderly benefits: Base-year federal spending is from the public accounts; base-year provincial spending is from Statistics Canada's Social Policy Simulation Database and Model (SPSD/M), Release 21.0 (responsibility for use and interpretation rests with the authors).
+As just noted, provincial payments assume the same time-path of service or transfer intensity for provincial elderly populations.

 Child/family benefits: Spending on the federal Universal Child Care Benefit varies with the national population of children to age 5; spending on other child-related benefits varies with relevant populations up to age 17.
 We assume unchanging indexes of transfer intensity.
 Federal family benefits delivered through the tax system, while indexed to inflation, are income-tested, so real income growth erodes their real value.
-SPSD/M simulations suggest that in the scenarios modelled here, these offsetting characteristics leave average nominal spending per child unchanged - an assumption that has also been made for (generally much smaller) provincial programs.
+SPSD/M is used to calculate the costs of provincial programs.

-^{} For more background on the methodology used and the terminology, see Robson (2002) and Drummond and Burleton (2010).
+^{} For more background on the methodology used and the terminology see Robson (2002) and Drummond and Burleton (2010).